typescriptlover/lope/README.md

 # lope

-_ready to go redis image storage_
+**why**

-sometimes you just want a small handy image storage without a hassle to set up, especially for personal projects or development environments
+_sometimes you just want a small handy image storage without a hassle to set up, especially for personal projects or development environments_

+> also, this is mostly for my personal use

+**pkgs**

 - `node redis` as redis client
 - `pika` for generating file ids
 - `chalk` for pretty logs

+**to do**

+- file format validation
+- max file size validation